mozilla/pdf.js/README.md

 #### Firefox

-PDF.js is built into version 19+ of Firefox, however two extensions are still available that are updated at a different rate:
+PDF.js is built into version 19+ of Firefox, however one extension is still available:

 + [Development Version](http://mozilla.github.io/pdf.js/extensions/firefox/pdf.js.xpi) - This version is updated every time new code is merged into the PDF.js codebase.
 This should be quite stable but still might break from time to time.
-+ [Stable Version](https://addons.mozilla.org/firefox/addon/pdfjs) - After version 24 of Firefox is released we no longer plan to support the stable extension.
-The stable version will then be considered whatever is built into Firefox.

 #### Chrome and Opera